Get uncomfortable: the path to radically better relationships

 You’ve said that once you got rid of all of your things, people became much more important to you.
 Did you explain your new circumstances when you started reaching back out to people?

 Absolutely.
-I started to appear at people's houses that I maybe hadn't spoke to in 3 months.
+I started to appear at people's houses that I maybe hadn't spoken to in three months.
 They were like, "What are you doing?
 Why are you here?
 What do you want?"
 Then I would explain, "Yeah, I gave away all my stuff, so I've got nothing to do now."
 We went through a process of them going like, "Well, I've got stuff on," or, "I want to watch this TV show," and then I became really persistent.
 I just kept ringing them or knocking on the door.

 It was a real kind of shell-shock for everyone, I think, because these days we don't put an emphasis on friendships.
 It's easy to fall into the trappings of yourself and your things, and other people who do exactly the same thing.
 When people try and break you out of that routine and habit, your natural defense is to go," I don't really want to do that."
 When you've got someone, like me, persistently saying, "Come out.
 Let's go play.
 Let's go to the pub.
 Let's go do something interesting," it can bring people around pretty quickly, I’ve learned.
 Persistence pays.